STEllAR-GROUP/octotiger/paper.md

 # Summary

-Octo-Tiger uses finite volume methods to advance the fluid and the fast multi-pole method (FMM) to compute the gravitational field.
+Octo-Tiger uses finite volume methods to advance the fluid and the fast multi-pole method (FMM) to compute the gravitational field (Marcello, Shiber, et. al. 2021).
 The evolution variables are evolved in a Cartesian octree AMR mesh.
 The features of Octo-Tiger are ideally suited for evolving interacting binary systems which begin their evolution in near equilibrium, such as a binary system at the beginning of mass transfer.
 The AMR mesh rotates with the initial orbital frequency, reducing numerical viscosity.
 The hydrodynamics module employs a fully three-dimensional reconstruction, with quadrature points for the flux at cell faces, edges, and vertices, enabling a better representation of (near) spherical structures on the Cartesian mesh.
-The FMM Octo-Tiger employs conserves both linear and angular momenta to machine precision.
+The FMM Octo-Tiger employs conserves both linear and angular momenta to machine precision (Marcello 2017).
 This enables it to be coupled to the hydrodyamics solver in a way that conserves energy and linear momenta to machine precision, preventing equilibrium stellar structures from dissipating due to numerical viscosity.
+Octo-Tiger has been used to study mergers as progenitors of the R Coronae Borealis stars (Lauer et al. 2019; Staff et al. 2018).
+It has also been used to study the possibility that Betelgeuse may be the product of a merger (Chatzopoulos et al, 2020)

 [@10.1093/mnras/stab937]